 Pedometers come in all shapes, colors, and sizes.
-Most are not the extremely accurate at measuring steps or feature rich choice, but it is great at estimating how close you are to the goal of 10,000 steps.
+Most are not extremely accurate at measuring steps or feature-rich choice, but it is great at estimating how close you are to the goal of 10,000 steps.
 This pedometer does not have any spectacular bells and whistles but it will measure your steps and give you a quick and cheap guide to estimate your steps.

 - Mini Digital LCD Pedometer – multiple colors available

 - No instruction but, to be honest, you don’t need them

 - Measure how far you ran or walked and store a record of your workouts in a fitness log

 - Count steps cumulatively to a maximum of 39,999 steps

 - Press Reset button to clear step number memory

 - Press Mode button to display in turn: steps/distance (mile, km)/ calorie (kcal)

 - Size: 4.9 x 3 x 1.2cm

 - Powered: 1 x LR44 button cell battery